 YOGA TEACHER & TRAINER | YIN & HATHA

-Back in 2010 as a new yoga teacher, my teaching was fairly strict and focussed on aesthetic alignment.
-All of which I had learned from my teachers.
+Back in 2010 as a new yoga teacher, my teaching was strict and focussed on aesthetic alignment.
+I learned this from my teachers.

 It wasn’t until I stumbled across my teacher, Yin Yoga founder Paul Grilley in 2012, that I gained the knowledge I needed to make my yoga classes accessible to ALL practitioners, not just some.
 Paul taught me that understanding the uniqueness of everyone’s body was key to transforming my own practice and my yoga teaching style.
 These learnings have helped expand my teaching to one that is now accessible and beneficial for all.